 “The Lord will fight for you; you need only to be still.”
 Exodus 14:14

 This verse has meant so much to me over the past years of walking a new road of sickness, of moving overseas, of great transition and change.

-It is one of my favorite verses in scripture and it’s found in a chapter that tells a story of God’s power, his ability to move in situations and his planning of every moment.
+It is one of my favorite verses in scripture.
+This verse is found in a chapter that tells a story of God’s power, his ability to move in situations and his planning of every moment.

 The Israelites were backed up to the Red Sea.

 The Egyptian army was approaching fast and furious.

 What did Moses tell the fearful children of God?

 You don’t have to do anything.

 For me, I’m up against the Red Sea of so many things.
 Life overseas is stressful.
 Ministry is complicated.
 Family needs are many.
 Personal struggles.
 Health issues.

 A Red Sea of new situations, learning, growth, challenge and change.